Formula 1 Rules And Regulations

-Drivers will be penalized for not upholding driver decorum.
-If drivers: jump the start of the race, cause an avoidable accident, unfairly block another driver, or speed in the pit lane, they will receive penalties.
+Drivers and teams are penalized for breaking the rules.
+If drivers start too early, cause an avoidable accident, unfairly block another driver, speed in the pit lane, or commit other violations of the sporting regulations, they receive penalties.

-The three most common penalties are time penalties, a five or 10-second delay, and a “drive-through” penalty.
-Time penalties force the driver to drive back to their garage and wait for either 10 or five seconds before joining the race.
+The most common types of penalties are time penalties and drive-through penalties.
+Time penalties require the driver to return to their pit and wait either five or 10 seconds (during which no work may be done) before returning to the race.

-Driver’s may also be reprimanded, and, after three reprimands concerning driving infringements, they will automatically receive a 10th place grid placement at the next event.
+The stewards may also reprimand drivers, and, after five reprimands concerning driving infringements, they will automatically receive a 10-position grid penalty at the next race.

-Along with driving infringements, there are also technical infringements that will receive a penalty.
-If a driver uses more than their allocated power unit, or if they have an unscheduled gearbox change, they will receive a penalty.
+Along with driving infringements, there are also technical infringements that result in a penalty.
+If a driver uses more than their allocated number of power units, or if they have an unscheduled gearbox change, they will receive a penalty.

 Scoring and winning

-Points are awarded based upon where the driver's places.
-1st place is awarded 25 points, 2nd is awarded 18 points, and 3rd is awarded 15 points.
-During a race weekend, drivers participate in qualifying sessions, and the best of the sessions compete in the Grand Prix.
+Driver points are awarded based upon drivers’ finishing positions in each Grand Prix.
+These points are used to determine the winner of the Drivers’ Championship at the end of the season.
+First place is awarded 25 points, second is awarded 18 points, and third is awarded 15 points.
+During a race weekend, drivers participate in practice and qualifying sessions, which are used to determine their starting positions in the Grand Prix.

 - 1st : 25 points